 We did visit the two coffee shops in the Pualeilani Atrium Shops on the ground floor multiple times- Kai Coffee Hawaii and Tucker & Bevvy.
 My mom liked the coffee better at Kai, but I preferred it at Tucker & Bevvy.
 I suggest trying them both.
 There are also breakfast and lunch items that are individually wrapped food options available at Tucker and Bevvy.

 Some of the restaurants within walking distance of the Hyatt in Waikiki that I can recommend include Morimoto Asia Waikiki, Musubi Cafe Iyasume, Duke’s Waikiki, Lulu’s Waikiki, Paia Fish Market Waikiki, and Maui Brewing Company.

 The Pa’ina ‘O Waikiki Hula and Dinner Show is currently postponed due to Covid-19, so we did not get to experience the hotel’s luau.

 When the Pa’ina ‘O Waikiki Hula and Dinner Show does open back up, it sounds like a show that families won’t want to miss.
 It bills itself as the only all-Hawaiian dinner show and includes Hawaiian storytelling, music, and hula.

 Waikiki Hyatt Regency Pool Area

-When you do head to the beach, be sure to head to the pool deck to pick up complimentary towels and beach chairs.
-There is also chair and umbrella rental available on the sand.
+When you do head to the beach, be sure to head to the pool deck to pick up complimentary beach towels and beach chairs.
+There is also a chair and umbrella rental available on the sand.